stashed/stash/docs/guides/platforms/aks.md

 ```

 Now, we will create `Restic` crd to take backup `/source/data` directory of `stash-demo` deployment.
-This will create a repository in the Azure blob container specified in `azure.container` field and start taking periodic backup of `/source/data` folder.
+This will create a repository in the Azure blob container specified in `azure.container` field and start taking periodic backup of `/source/data` directory.

 ```console
 $ kubectl apply -f ./docs/examples/platforms/aks/restic.yaml